 Opening track ‘We Wouldn’t Be’ see’s the rose tinted glasses of a new love smashed under the foot of reality and self-doubt.
 It is one of the hardest truths to bear to see ourselves through the eyes of another and it is too often the case that even when those eyes are filled with love we cannot linger long enough in their gaze comfortably.
 The song is driven by the simple strum of an entrancing guitar refrain that is as dreamlike as the lyrics.

 ‘Seven Suns’ is pure poetry.
 From the building and ethereal guitar to the stream of consciousness that takes the listener on a refracted prism journey through the cosmos.
 It plucks on heartstrings that seem to chime in unison with the spiritual and existential themes.
-Never more aware of the commodification of our eternal soul than with the line “you buy seven nuns and get your priests for free”.
+Never more aware of the commodification of our eternal soul than with the line “you buy seven nuns and get your priest for free”.

 Third track ‘Praia Da Luz’ trucks along on the train track rhythm of the frenetic fretwork of the guitar.
 Charting the despondency of a travellers heart and the beckoning call of a new potential home, it is a love song to a place and a time.
 It is bittersweet and beautiful and is sung with the concert hall grandiosity of the greats of bygone eras the likes of Jacques Brel.